 Luxury and nature don’t always go hand-in-hand, but it is a marriage made in paradise at Dorado Beach, a Ritz-Carlton Reserve, on the north coast of Puerto Rico.
-Nestled along two crescent beaches and surrounded by a tropical forest, the island’s only Forbes Five-Star Hotel reopens Oct.
-1 after Hurricane Maria damaged the property last September.
+Nestled along two crescent beaches and surrounded by a tropical forest, the island’s only Forbes Five-Star Hotel reopened Oct.
+1, 2018 after Hurricane Maria damaged the property in September 2017.

 One of only three Ritz-Carlton Reserves in the world, the resort has the ambiance of a remote sanctuary surrounded by natural beauty and a rare level of personalized service.

 Formerly a grapefruit and pineapple plantation, the land was first developed in 1958 by financier Laurance Rockefeller, who created an exclusive eco-resort that hosted many celebrities and presidents over the years.
 A devoted naturalist, Rockefeller strived to preserve the property’s virgin forest and created an 11-mile trail through the thick of it so his guests could immerse themselves in the lush green jungle.
 Guest can still enjoy the trail today.

 The opulent accommodations at Dorado Beach include spacious guest rooms and one- and two-bedroom suites with oversized terraces overlooking the sea.
 Amenities include indoor/outdoor rainforest showers, deep soaking tubs and a French Press or espresso coffee machines.
 Select rooms have private plunge pools and rooftop terraces.
 For guests who prefer more secluded accommodations, private villas are available, including a three-bedroom penthouse.